ISUgenomics/bioinformatics-workbook/.github/contributing.md

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this:

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

 ## Writing conventions

 Start reading our code and you'll get the hang of it.
 We can optimize for readability.

-  * Self promotion is not allowed, unless you're Heng Li!
+  * Self promotion is not allowed, unless you're _Heng Li_!
   * Use best practices whenever possible.
-There might be many ways to do things, but the goal here is to make it smooth for beginners without being too confusing.
+There might be many ways to do things, but the goal here is to make it **smooth for beginners without being too confusing**.
-  * To consistently find the images for each chapter, images should be saved in the `assets` folder of each section f
+  * To consistently find the images for each chapter, images should be saved in the `assets` folder of each section. **Please no copyrights!**
-  * Methods should be generalized, but we also strongly encourage public datasets used as examples.
+  * Methods should be generalized, but we also strongly encourage _public datasets used as examples_.
 Please avoid using private datasets that are not accessible, so others can replicate your analysis.
+  *